DaylightBasement/daylightbasement.github.io/content/posts/HowToWebsite.md

 The last thing we can do is change the [domain name](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).
 This does require you to buy a domain name.

-## Recap
+## Workflow

-So to recap.
-We are leveraging a static generator to create web files that are hosted on GitHub pages.
-To publish new pages
+Now that everything is connected and configure, all we have to do is add Markdown content under the `content/` folder then build the website using `$ hugo` command.
+We then push all of our local code to GitHub where GitHub pages deploys and hosts our website.